riscv-admin/vector/docs/sparse/README.md

 > the multiplicative operation is the maximum of two real numbers, the SAID is $+\infty$ and the SMID is $-\infty$.

 The definition of semiring explains why one cannot transform a sparse matrix to a dense matrix by filling the "missing" elements with 0.
 The value of the SAID is a property of the semiring, not the matrix, and is not known until operation time.
+The sparse matrix must be represented as a sparse matrix.